ArifEbrahim/learning-log/week_11_and_12/README.md

 This project was both very challenging and rewarding.
 - I spent a significant amount of personal time learning how to use React for the first time as well as React testing library
-- I wrote the mjority of code for the front end and supported other developers on the front end team
+- I wrote the majority of code for the front end and supported other developers on the front end team
+- I worked with the backend team on full stack troubleshooting to ensure full app functionality
 - Whilst the project was challenging and demanding, it was highly rewarding seeing the whole thing come together at the end